dsibal2218/Election_analysis/README.md

 3. The county that had the largest turnout was Denver and the candidate that earned the most vote was Diana DeGette with 73.8%, 272,892 votes.

 ### Election-Audit Summary
-This same analysis could be used or expanded to include other states.
+This same analysis could be used in an expanded analysis to include other states like for presidential vote audits.
+If this is used for a national voting audit some modifications could be made.
+1.